fivdi/brkontru/doc/button.md

 ## Class Button - Buttons and Switches

 The following circuit shows how to wire a button to pin 24 on the P9 header.
+When the button is pressed, P9_24 will be pulled low.
+When it's released, P9_24 will be pulled high as the internal pull-up resistor for P9_24 will be enabled.
+Although the 1kΩ resistor isn't strictly necessary, it will protect the BeagleBone if P9_24 is ever configured as an output, set high, and someone presses the button.
+Without the 1kΩ resistor this would result in a short circut.

 <img src="https://github.com/fivdi/brkontru/raw/master/doc/button.png">